Yar-Zar-Moe/Analogue_Clock/README.md

 # Cuckoo Clock Project

+You can see my clock here - https://analogueanddigitalclock.netlify.app/

 This project is a simple implementation of a cuckoo clock using HTML, CSS, and JavaScript.
 The clock displays the current time in both analogue and digital formats.

 ## Features